 The chronicle covers the energy-, climate-, and (to a lesser extent) financial crises, and issues pertinent to society’s response to this nexus.
 It consists of selections from one person’s reading experience of the unfolding dramas that most preoccupy him, among the all-too numerous dramas inherent in the human condition.

 I began compiling in 2006.
 Until May 2011, I did this in Word files, hoping the word-search tool would make the file useful ammunition for people wanting to follow events, and/or to refresh their memories on the history.
-From May 2011, I began typing the log direct on the website, using tags.
-This facility is an improvement in that it gives readers easy access to a list of posts for any major topic.
-For example, if you want to know about the march of events at Fukushima, just hit the Fukushima tag on any story that carries it.
+From May 2011, I began typing the log direct on the website.
+The full log of Word files can be found in the Archive tab.

-I researched earth history for 14 years, and so know a bit about what makes up the climate system.
-I researched oil source rocks for several of those years, funded by BP and Shell among others, and I explored for oil and gas in the Middle East and Asia, so I have a background in the issues relevant to peak oil.
+Let me explain why am I worried about the issues this website covers.
+I researched earth history for 14 years (see bio below), and so know a bit about what makes up the climate system.
+I researched oil source rocks for several of those years, funded by BP and Shell among others, and I explored for oil and gas in the Middle East and Asia, so I have a background in the issues relevant to the depletion of affordable oil.
 And more recently I have been a clean-energy entrepreneur and investor for more than decade, as founder of a solar energy company and founding director of a Swiss venture capital fund, so I have seen how the capital markets operate close to.
 That experience is the basis for my concerns.

 Oil exploration, Baluchistan, 1984